Reduce news consumption for better productivity, health, and happiness. Are you serious?

 The News Capitalize on Our Primal Instincts

 Like our hunter-gatherer ancestors, we live in a world full of risks and threats.
-Just what was a reality of wild nature and sabertooth tigers for our predecessors is a distorted mental creation by the media for us.
+But our predecessors’ reality of wild nature and sabertooth tigers was what a distorted mental creation by the media is to us today.

 While our ancestors experienced sudden and temporary rushes of stress that ensured their survival, we live with constant low-level fear leading to depression, anxiety, and various physical ailments.